 E has since been returned home and shown significant improvement in his behaviour and mood.
 Manchester City Council has also put new procedures in place to prevent this happening to other vulnerable people.

-To contact Mathieu Culverhouse in the Public Law & Human Rights Team call 0370 1500 100 or complete our enquiry form.
+To contact Mathieu Culverhouse in the Public Law & Human Rights solicitors team call 0370 1500 100 or complete our enquiry form.